bu-bioinfo-comp-workshops/bu-bioinfo-comp-workshops.github.io/workshops/workshop_2/workshop_2_background_slides.md

 ---

-## Ancient Genomes: New Challenges
+## Large Genomes: New Challenges
-- Ancient genome files can be hundreds of millions of base pairs
+- Large genome files can be hundreds of millions of base pairs
 - File size and complexity require efficient code and high-performance computing

 ---